UNDER THE MOUNTAIN

 I have acted as a Magistrate for many years, and I never saw a place at home or abroad where there was less trouble from drunkenness or riotous disposition than in the township of Inglewood.112

 More Poles arrived in Taranaki.
 Some, like Franz Uhlenberg’s extended family, were nominated immigrants.
-Others, dispersed by immigration officials elsewhere, found their own way.
+Others, originally dispersed by immigration officials elsewhere in the colony, found their own way.

 The Marsland Hill 1876 ration book gave a clear indication of the first eight Polish families, but apart from a few passenger lists leaving Jackson’s Bay and Hokitika for New Plymouth, exact dates of when other families arrived is less clear.
 Passenger lists within the colony tended to print out only English names.

-The taranaki herald decided that Pole John ‘Stellar’ (original Polish spelling is Sztela) was British, and named him, arriving with a wife and five children (unnamed) from Jackson’s Bay and Hokitika on 20 December 1878.
-The Herald listed the 34 ‘British’ immigrants who arrived with “sixty foreign immigrants”—20 adults and 40 children—in New Plymouth on 20 December 1898.
-Other Polish families on the same ss stella passenger list as the Stellar family, were Learka, Zimmerman, Crofskey and Bielecki.113
+The taranaki herald may have decided that Pole John Stellar (original Polish spelling is Sztela) was British, because it named him, along with the other 34 “immigrants” who arrived from Jackson’s Bay and Hokitika on 20 December 1878, and said that he had a wife and five children.
+In contrast, all the newspaper said about the “sixty foreign immigrants” on the same vessel was that they comprised 20 adults and 40 children.
+Other Polish families on the ss stella passenger list were Learka, Zimmerman, Crofskey, and Bielecki.113

-As the Taranaki Poles worked to gather deposits for land—inevitably the same kind of dense bush that August Neustrowski bought—some English settlers were being challenged by Māori unhappy about losing their productive confiscated land, and indulging in the “comparatively harmless occupation of ploughing our fields.”114 The taranaki herald article that used that quote began with the words:
+As the Taranaki Poles worked to gather deposits for land—inevitably the same kind of dense bush that August Neustrowski, Anton Potroz and Franz Uhlenberg bought—some English settlers were being challenged by Māori unhappy about having their productive land confiscated, and indulging in the “comparatively harmless occupation of ploughing our fields.”114 The taranaki herald article that used that quote began with the words:

 The wide-spread alarm which prevailed in the earlier part of this week in consequence of the aggressive acts of the native agents of Te Whiti has, to a considerable extent, calmed down owing to the Government taking prompt steps for securing the safety of the district.